Is investing in energy a good idea? Here’s a breakdown of how to do so and why energy stocks could be profitable for resource investors.

 Because energy is so necessary to all aspects of life today, investing in energy is becoming popular.
 But what kind of energy is the best to invest in?
 And which companies offer the best return on investment?

-To help investors interested in the energy sector to do their due diligence, we’ve put together a brief overview of the oil, gas and uranium markets — all are popular sources of energy today, and may be good investment choices for those who want exposure to the industry.
+To help investors interested in the energy sector do their due diligence, the Investing News Network has put together a brief overview of the oil, gas and uranium markets.
+All are popular sources of energy today, and may be good investment choices for those who want exposure to the industry.

-Crude oil and natural gas are widely recognized as key energy sources around the world.
-Oil stocks and gas stocks have dominated the energy investment market for a number of decades.
+Crude oil and natural gas are widely recognized as key energy sources around the world, and oil stocks and gas stocks have dominated the energy investment market for a number of decades.

-Both oil and gas occur naturally and are in a class of chemicals called hydrocarbons.
-The two are generally found in close proximity to each other deep underground in rock formations; gas and oil companies drill wells to find the fuels, then extract them.
+Both oil and gas occur naturally and are classed as hydrocarbons.
+They are generally found in close proximity to each other deep underground in rock formations; gas and oil companies drill wells to find and extract the fuels.

-Those watching the oil space know that oil prices are often volatile.
-Indeed, in just the past decade, oil prices have seen an incredible range — prices soared past US$140 per barrel in 2008, then crashed steeply from the end of 2014 to the beginning of 2016 to as low as under US$30.
-Oil prices per barrel went on to recover late in 2016, to trade between about US$50 and US$75.
+Those watching the oil space know that prices are often volatile.
+Indeed, in just the past decade, oil prices have seen an incredible range — among other movements, prices soared past US$140 per barrel in 2008, then crashed steeply from the end of 2014 to the beginning of 2016, dropping as low as under US$30.
+Oil prices per barrel went on to recover late in 2016, trading between about US$50 and US$75.

 Such price swings are the result of a variety of factors, and in this article, Forbes contributor Michael Lynch does a good job of outlining some of them.
 For example, he notes that oil consumption data is often not reported in a timely manner, and comments that the Organization of the Petroleum Exporting Companies, better known as OPEC, can influence prices.
 Even the weather can have an impact.

-In 2020, the coronavirus pandemic has wreaked the most havoc on oil prices.
-COVID-19 lockdowns have placed significant downward pressure on oil demand, even pushing the price into negative territory.
+In 2020, COVID-19 wreaked the most havoc on oil prices.
+Lockdowns placed significant downward pressure on oil demand, even pushing prices into negative territory.
+Just as the pandemic seemed to be letting up with higher vaccination rates and easing restrictions, oil prices rebounded in 2021 as demand grew faster than supply.

 Given that volatility, investing in oil and gas can be daunting.
-But for some new and institutional investors it’s an exciting prospect — after all, while both spaces have seen incredible lows in the last 10 years, they have also seen incredible highs.
-Click here to learn more about how to invest in oil and click here to learn more about gas investing.
+But for some investors it’s an exciting prospect — after all, while both spaces have seen incredible lows in the last 10 years, they have also seen incredible highs.
+Click here to learn more about how to invest in oil, and click here to learn more about gas investing.

 It is a cleaner and more efficient source of energy than oil and coal, and, as noted, is used to power nuclear reactors.
 The production of nuclear energy itself produces no carbon dioxide, although mining and refining uranium does produce carbon emissions.

 Despite having advantages over other more polluting fuel sources, uranium has some downsides.
 Most notably, nuclear reactor accidents can be devastating.
-For evidence, investors need look no further than the 2011 Fukushima disaster in Japan — a major earthquake caused a tsunami that ultimately led to meltdowns at three reactors and to the release of radioactive materials.
+To see the fallout of one such accident, investors need look no further than the 2011 Fukushima disaster in Japan — a major earthquake caused a tsunami that ultimately led to meltdowns at three reactors and to the release of radioactive materials.
 After that incident, concern about nuclear power increased, with Germany even announcing plans to phase out nuclear power.

 However, uranium is by no means out of the picture as a source of energy, especially as energy demand rises.
 Japan is slowly bringing its reactors back online, and has added further safety mechanisms to reduce the likelihood of future disasters.
-Overall, more and more reactors are being built worldwide — as of mid-2020, there were 440 reactors operating globally, and over 50 being constructed.
+Overall, more and more reactors are being built worldwide — as of early 2022, there were 440 reactors operating globally and about 55 being constructed.

-While it may still be awhile before uranium reaches its high point of close to US$140, investors who believe in the future of nuclear energy may want to consider investing in uranium.
+While it's impossible to know if uranium will again approach its all-time high point of close to US$140, investors who believe in the future of nuclear energy may want to consider investing in the energy metal.
 For more information on how to invest in uranium, click here.

 Don’t forget to follow us @INN_Resource for real-time news updates!